What is it?

 As a meteorologist, you could specialise in one of two main areas; forecasting or research.

 As a forecaster, you’ll collect data from satellite images, radars, remote sensors and weather stations to measure things such as air pressure, wind, temperature and humidity.
-Forecasters analysing information and use computer programmes to give weather information and reports.
+Forecasters analyse information and use computer programmes to give weather information and reports.

 As a researcher, you’ll be studying weather patterns, climate change and how the weather can affect the spread of disease or pollution.
 Many researchers make predictions about floods and droughts.
 Your aim is to improve computer forecasting models to make future predictions more accurate.